🔼The name Illyricum: Summary

 Even after two millennia, our world is still largely Roman, not only in the way our governments are organized but also in the way most people think about themselves and the rest of the world.
 Very few people could imagine their companies and clubs without commanders and leaders, and very few people realize that nations and national borders are figments of totalitarianism that benefit the ruling elite but not the guy in the street.

 Most people believe it's us versus them, while in fact there is no them, only us.
 There is only one universe, one life soul, one earth and one humanity.
 Grass has no borders, clouds have no borders and humanity's borders are artificial, ludicrous and ultimately, since they are unnatural, blasphemous.
 There are no barbarians, no foreigners, no aliens, no others; the entire biosphere is an interdependent symbiotic whole.
-There is only one Creator, and He is not worshipped in any religion but on the bridges between religions.
-Religions otherise but love finds God.
+There is only one Creator, and he is not worshipped in any religion but on the bridges between religions.
+Religions otherize but love finds God.

 Most people believe that humans are vile and aggressive beasts who will take to rape and looting when left unfettered, but research shows that the opposite is true.
 The large majority of people are kind and helpful when no rules tell them what to do, and turn into monstrous hell raisers in front of a traffic light (whether red or green).